Propagation of Christmas trees

-The Propagation of Christmas trees is the series of procedures carried out to grow new Christmas trees.

 Many different species of evergreen trees are used for Christmas trees.
 The most common of these species are classified in the four genera: pines, spruces, firs, and cypress.
 Christmas trees can be grown from seed or from root cuttings.

 Varieties of traditional Christmas trees

 There are many different species of evergreen trees that are used for Christmas trees.
 The most common of these species are classified in one of four genera: pines (genus Pinus), spruces (genus Picea), firs (genus Abies), and cypress (genus Cupressa).
 In addition to these, the Douglas fir (Pseudotsuga Menziesii) is also commonly used as a Christmas tree, but it is not a true fir.
 The varieties of trees that a nursery chooses to propagate is dependent upon what type of farm is buying the reproduced plant, the climate of the nursery, the climate of the tree farm where the trees are to be grown, and the preferences of the retail customers.

-The most commonly grown species include Eastern White pine, Virginia pine, Scotch pine, Colorado Blue spruce, Norway spruce, Serbian spruce, White spruce, Balsam fir, Grand fir, Frasier fir, Canaan fir, Noble fir, Turkish fir, White fir, Blue Ice Carolina and Sapphire cypress (both are sterile hybrids of the Arizona cypress), Leyland cypress, Eastern Red cedar, and Douglas fir.
+The most commonly grown species include eastern white pine, Virginia pine, Scotch pine, Colorado blue spruce, Norway spruce, Serbian spruce, white spruce, balsam fir, grand fir, Frasier fir, Canaan fir, noble fir, Turkish fir, white fir, Blue Ice Carolina and Sapphire cypress (both are sterile hybrids of the Arizona cypress), Leyland cypress, eastern red cedar, and Douglas fir.
 These trees have become popular because of their appearance, color, aroma, texture, or a combination of these properties.
 The Norway spruce, Serbian spruce, Scotch pine, and Turkish fir are not native to the United States.
 However, genetic variations within these species have allowed some varieties to be grown in climates that differ substantially from the climate where the species originated.
-The Eastern White pine is native to the eastern U.S. The Colorado Blue Spruce is native to Colorado and Utah.
-The White spruce is native to the north-central U.S. and Canada.
-The Noble, Douglas, and Grand firs are both native to the northwest of the U.S. The Balsam fir is native to the northeastern U.S. The Canaan fir is native to the Canaan Valley of West Virginia.
-The White fir is native to California and the Southwestern mountains of the U.S. From these varied trees, Christmas tree nurseries must select varieties to propagate based on the climate of their region and the type of farms that they will be selling to.
+The eastern white pine is native to the eastern U.S. The Colorado blue spruce is native to Colorado and Utah.
+The white spruce is native to the north-central U.S. and Canada.
+The noble, Douglas, and grand firs are both native to the northwest of the U.S. The balsam fir is native to the northeastern U.S. The Canaan fir is native to the Canaan Valley of West Virginia.
+The white fir is native to California and the Southwestern mountains of the U.S. From these varied trees, Christmas tree nurseries must select varieties to propagate based on the climate of their region and the type of farms that they will be selling to.